ERA-2022/PerSeO/README.md

     }
     ```

-*   __Third step:__ You need to define your fitness function; this must receive one parameter (the data of required reports as a dictionary) and must return the value of the fitness function as shown to continue in the following example.
+*   __Third step:__ Define your fitness function; it must take in one parameter (a dictionary of required reports) and return the value of the fitness function.
+Refer to the example below:
     ```
     def fit (dataReports):
         for key in dataReports: